Lake Los Angeles

-Lying about 50 miles northeast of Los Angeles, in the eastern Antelope Valley, is a community named Lake Los Angeles.
+Lying over 50 miles northeast of Los Angeles, in the eastern Antelope Valley, is a community named Lake Los Angeles.
 But Lake Los Angeles has no lake.
 Instead, the now-nonexistent lake is a remnant of the town’s manipulative speculative real estate history.

 Lake Los Angeles sits lakeless on the western edge of the Mojave Desert at an elevation of over 2,600 feet, feeling much closer to an eastern California desert town and much further from the metropolitan image evoked by the name Los Angeles.

 Once called Wilsona after then-president Woodrow Wilson, and then Los Angeles Buttes, real estate speculators in the 1960s Antelope Valley development boom changed the name to Lake Los Angeles.
 They took a small natural lake formed in a basin around Lovejoy Spring and developed it into a larger pair of artificially filled lakes, one dedicated to fishing and one to recreational boating and swimming.